Skip to Content

 Exploring neighbourhood change

 This research project worked with residents in four parts of the city: Easterhouse; Drumchapel; Anderston/Finnieston; and Bridgeton/Dalmarnock.
-The first two areas are both out-of-town Council estates with similar histories but, in recent years, increasingly divergent health outcomes.
-The second two areas are in the inner city and have been the subject of a number of regeneration projects in the past 10-15 years, which have affected their populations, housing and built environments.
+The first two areas are both out-of-town council estates with similar histories but, in recent years, increasingly divergent health outcomes.
+The second two areas are in the inner city and have been the subject of several regeneration projects in the past 10-15 years, which have affected their populations, housing and built environments.

 Through exploring what it is like to live in these areas, and taking account of the social, cultural and economic experience of the city more broadly, this research contributes towards our understanding of why some communities fare better than others in response to social and urban change, and how the health of the inhabitants of some of Glasgow’s poorest neighbourhoods might be improved.
 This includes providing some insight into how different types of regeneration strategies play-out differently in seemingly similar neighbourhoods.